thiebes/DICE/README.md

 - To discard profile data and only retain the fitting results, choose 'brief'

 ### Units
-Provide the units that apply to all length and time parameter values.
+Provide the units that apply to all length and time parameter values. **Important!** The units you enter here for length and time will be applied to all parameters that represent physical quantities of length and/or time, respectively.

 ### Number of simulation runs
 Provide a number of simulations to run for each value of diffusion length.